paulcpederson/imagemin-newer/README.md

 # Use

-To use as a plugin, just require it alongside imagemin and `use` it:
+To use as a plugin, just require it alongside imagemin and pass it :

 ```js
 var newer = require('imagemin-newer')